 We're looking for students of all levels, who are enrolled at accredited colleges with permanent U.S. work authorization.
 Those are the basics.
 Beyond that, we especially want students with competitive GPAs, strong extracurricular and leadership experience, and most importantly, a zest for learning and innovation.

-The numbers and locations vary somewhat, but we usually employ about 100 students annually.
-This means there are many peers to share the experience with.
+The numbers and locations vary somewhat, but we employ 50-75 students annually.
+This means you’ll have some great peers to share the experience with.

 Summer internships are posted each fall on our business area pages and on college career sites.
 Semester co-ops and part-time positions are posted year round.
 You also can follow us on LinkedIn and Twitter to stay up-to-date.